bregnery/PythonModulesForCMSfits/README.md

 Dependencies
 ============

 In order to use the programs in this repository, the following are required: Python, ROOT: Data Analysis Framework, PyROOT (https://root.cern.ch/pyroot), and numpy (python package).
+All of these dependencies are included in a CMSSW environment.

 Local Run Instructions
 ======================